SharePoint/sp-dev-docs/docs/apis/alm-api-for-spfx-add-ins.md

 - Install and UnInstall events are being fired for provider hosted add-ins when corresponding operations are occurred
 - ALM APIs supports app-only based operations

-ALM APIs are natively provided using REST APIs, but there is also additional CSOM extensions and PowerShell commandlets available through SharePoint Patterns and Practices
+ALM APIs are natively provided using REST APIs, but there is also additional CSOM extensions and PowerShell commandlets available through SharePoint Patterns and Practices.

+> [!NOTE]
+> ALM APIs are not currently supported for [site collection app catalog](../general-development/site-collection-app-catalog.md).
+Support will be added early 2018.

 ## REST API